desktopgame/ofPlanet/readme.md

 in now, supported half block like minecraft.
 not only, Y axis half block, can create X axis half block and Z axis half block.
 using default block shape if omitt shape property.
-bellow is example for define shape.
+below is example for define shape.

 ````
 ......